• Skip to main content

 Liberty HealthShare: During the first year of membership, there is a waiting period for pre-existing conditions.
 During the second and third year, they will share up to $50,000 for pre-existing conditions.
 After the fourth year, they do not consider it a pre-existing condition anymore.

-Zion HealthShare: During the first year of membership, there is a waiting period for all pre-existing conditions.
-During the second year of membership, Zion HealthShare will share up to $25,000 for pre-existing conditions.
-During the third year of membership, they will share up to $50,000 for pre-existing conditions.
-During the fourth year of membership and beyond, they will share up to $125,000 per year for pre-existing conditions.
+Zion HealthShare: During the first year of membership, there is a waiting period for all pre-membership conditions.
+During the second year of membership, Zion HealthShare will share up to $25,000 for pre-membership conditions.
+During the third year of membership, they will share up to $50,000 for pre-membership conditions.
+During the fourth year of membership and beyond, they will share up to $125,000 per year for pre-membership conditions.

 Maternity